A sharp spectral extremal result for general non-bipartite graphs: Proof of

 The bracketed expression is positive, which gives a contradiction. \end{proof}

-Observe that in Subcase 2.2 of the proof of \autoref{main theorem}, if $e(H)=e(G)+1$ and all the trees embedded in $H$ are paths while all the trees embedded in $G$ are stars, then according to \autoref{tree comparison lemma}, the equality
+Observe that in Subcase 2.2 of the proof of \autoref{main theorem}, if $e(H)=e(G)+1$, $k\ge 4$, and all the trees embedded in $H$ are paths while all the trees embedded in $G$ are stars, then according to \autoref{tree comparison lemma}, the equality

 holds.
-In the next section we will show that there is a forbidden family $\mathcal F$ such that some $H\in\mathrm{EX}(n,\mathcal F)$ and some $\mathcal F$-free graph $G$ in fact have such a form, and use this to prove \autoref{counterexample 1}.
+In the next section we will show that there is a forbidden family $\mathcal F$ such that some $H\in\mathrm{EX}(n,\mathcal F)$ and some $\mathcal F$-free graph $G$ in fact satisfy these conditions, and then use this to prove \autoref{counterexample 1}.